auxoncorp/modality-probe/README.md

 # ekotrace

-A distributed causal system suitable for embedded use.
+A distributed causal tracing system suitable for embedded use.

 ## Background

-`ekotrace` tracks events of interest in a system.
+`ekotrace` tracks events of interest in a system as well as the causal relationships of those events.

-Causal tracing means `ekotrace` captures the relationship between events.
-Analysis of captured trace data can confidently answer whether event B happened because of event A, or whether event B happened independently of event A.
+The trace data that `ekotrace` outputs shows, for example, whether event B happened because of event A, or whether event B happened independently of event A.

 Causal tracing works without relying on system clocks at all.

-`ekotrace` is designed to trace one or many embedded components and enable analysis of their behavior as a related whole.
+`ekotrace` can trace one or many embedded components and provides information about the impact of each component on the system as a whole.

 ## Overview